goFrendiAsgard/zaruba/docs/core-concept/README.md

 zaruba please
 ```

-When you invoke `zaruba please` with any parameter, Zaruba will load the scripts from `index.zaruba.yaml` file in your current directory.
+When you invoke `zaruba please` with any parameter, Zaruba will load the scripts from `index.zaruba.yaml` in your current directory.
-Please take note that any directory containing `index.zaruba.yaml` is called a `zaruba project`.

-In order to run any tasks defined in your zaruba project, you should execute Zaruba from inside the project directory.
+Any directory with `index.zaruba.yaml` inside is considered a `zaruba project`.
+To run any task defined in your `zaruba project` you should be in that directory.

-Several tasks are defined in `preloaded script`.
-That means the tasks can be executed from anywhere.

-The simplest way to run your a Zaruba task is by invoking `zaruba please <task-name>`.
+If you are not currently in a `zaruba project` directory, you can still execute every tasks defined in `preloaded script`.

 Since we didn't create any zaruba project yet, let's try to execute `update` task by invoking `zaruba please update`.
+This task is defined at `preloaded script`, thus you can invoke it from anywhere.

 ```
 gofrendi@sanctuary [16:17:15] [~]